Overview

 Obtain an Access Token

-, secure an access token by making a POST
+/payment/create, secure an access token by making a POST request to /auth/token using your ClientId and ClientSecret.Submit a Payment Request

 Once the payment request is submitted, the consumer receives a prompt—via their registered bank account or through the SynchPay app—to approve the transaction.